lsulibraries/LDL_manual_build/README.md

 >sudo chown tomcat:tomcat /opt/tomcat/conf/tomcat-users.xml
 >```

-#### downloade fedora Latest Release:
+### download fedora Latest Release:
-- you may want to check visit: https://github.com/fcrepo/fcrepo/releases choose the latest version and ajust the commands below if needed
+- **NOTE:** You may want to check visit: https://github.com/fcrepo/fcrepo/releases choose the latest version and ajust the commands below if needed

 ```sh /mnt/hgfs/shared/fedora-dl.sh```
 The following shell script will execute the commands below to download fedora war file and will place it to catalina webapp directory: